ELthomasoPostfix/Microservices/README.md

 Lastly, note that the `gui` flask app also implements this second precaution, as it has dependencies on all microservices.

+## Songs Microservice:

+The songs microservice was provided to us at the start of the assignment.
+It stores artist-title combinations that represent songs.

 ## Accounts Microservice:

 Swagger docs urls: